(Disclosure: Some of the links below may be affiliate links)

 - Total: 1813 CHF

 We paid 1813 CHF for our entire honeymoon.
 This comes out at 150 CHF per day per person.
-I don’t think it’s bad for a honeymoon.
+I do not think it is bad for a honeymoon.
 It was a great hotel, in a nice place and we had a lot of fun, that is what matters.

 To be really honest, we should also account for the fact that I had to take leave without pay.
-Pied Piper did not allow me to go into negative days off for my honeymoon.
-I’m a bit disappointed about this, but there is nothing I can do about it.
+My company did not allow me to go into negative days off for my honeymoon.
+I am very disappointed about this, but there is nothing I can do about it.
 This accounts for 1815 CHF more.
 That means that only four days off work without pay are costing us more than the entire vacation.
-This makes me sad :( I will never take leave without pay ever again.
+This makes me sad!
+I will never take leave without pay ever again.

 Paying in Egypt was a huge mess.
-Most of the time, they don’t want Egyptian pounds but euros or US dollars.
-And most of the time they don’t accept cards.
-We had to use an exchange to get some dollars and some euros.
+Most of the time, they do not want Egyptian pounds but euros or US dollars.
+And most of the time they do not accept cards.
+We had to use an exchange counter to get some dollars and some euros.
 And of course, we lost on the exchange rate… They should at least always accept Egyptian pounds.
 When we could pay with a credit card, we used my Revolut Credit Card to avoid foreign exchange transaction fees.
-This worked quite great!

 Tipping is also a huge mess.
-It’s not clear who you should tip and who you should not.
-And you can definitely feel the difference in level of service if they know you tip or not.
+It is not clear who you should tip and who you should not.
+And you can definitely feel the difference in the level of service if they know you tip or not.
 This is also something I hate.
-Except in countries when it’s mandatory (U.S.), I think that tips should only be given when the service is really good.
-We gave some tips for the house cleaning, for one restaurant and for special shuttle from the hotel outside of regular times.
+Except in countries when it is mandatory (U.S.), I think that tips should only be given when the service is really good.
+We gave some tips for the house cleaning, for one restaurant and for the special shuttle from the hotel outside of regular times.
 We were probably on the low-end of the tipping scale.
-But I’m with it.
+But I am with it.

 This is only my second trip report, after our trip to Orléans in France.
 But I think I will continue doing them.
-I think it is a good content for the blog.
-What do you think ?
-Should I change the format ?
-Should I do more of them ?
+I think it is good content for the blog.
+What do you think?
+Should I change the format?
+Should I do more of them?

-Were did you have your honeymoon ?
-What do you think of our honeymoon ?
+Where did you have your honeymoon?
+What do you think of our honeymoon?